droneshire/whiskey_inventory_alert_upwork/README.md

-# Drink Inventory Alert Bot
+# NC ABC Inventory Alert Bot

 Track drink inventory and alert to various users via text when new inventory comes on the market.